 Day 5: Breakfast: boiled eggs and rice | Lunch: smoked fish and rice | No dinner.

-It didn’t take too long for Daria and I to get well and dive deep into the astral world.
+It didn’t take too long to get well and dive deep into the astral journey.
 Throughout the night, I was able to work on the things I intended to and found answers to a lot of questions in my head.
 I saw my future family and sent blessings to every single person that had been in my life.
 I truly enjoyed the 5 hour ceremony minus the flying cockroaches that hit our faces right and left all throughout the night.
 At some point, I had to wrap my face with my scarf so I didn’t end up with a huge bug in my mouth.
 This reminded me the film Midnight Express, in which the guy had to wear women stockings on his head in the prison to avoid the cockroach actions at nights.

 The ceremony was very powerful and ended at 1 am.
 We didn’t get to sleep much afterwards as we had to get up at 5:30 am to start our journey back to Iquitos.